Naoshi Arakawa: Career

 For his next series, he decided to make a sequel to Sayonara, Football in the form of Farewell, My Dear Cramer.
-It ran in Monthly Shōnen Magazine from May 6, 2016 to December 4, 2020, and is being published in volumes, with fourteen having been released as of August 2022 (last release April 2021).
+It ran in Monthly Shōnen Magazine from May 6, 2016, to December 4, 2020, and is being published in volumes, with fourteen having been released as of August 2022 (last release April 2021).
 A volume zero to Farewell, My Dear Cramer was also given out to people who saw the movie adaptation of Sayonara, Football in theaters.

 On September 21, 2022, Arakawa released a preview for his new manga series, titled Atwight Game, in Kodansha's Weekly Shōnen Magazine.
-Arakawa announced via Twitter that the first issue of his manga would run in the magazine on September 28.
+It was serialized from September 28, 2022, to April 12, 2023.

+Arakawa's next series, Orion's Board, began serialization in Weekly Shōnen Magazine on January 10, 2024.